Browse this page

 -

-Christopher You, MDChristopher You, MD, serves as the medical director of bariatric surgery and is co-medical director of the comprehensive Robotic Surgery Program at MedStar Franklin Square Medical Center.
+Christopher You, MD, serves as the medical director of bariatric surgery and is co-medical director of the comprehensive Robotic Surgery Program at MedStar Franklin Square Medical Center.
 He advocates for the benefits of robotic and minimally-invasive surgery to help streamline the process of surgical care and recovery for patients.
 Dr. You is passionate about helping patients realize they have the power to take control of their own health.
-Their success is what makes his day.
+Their success is what makes his day. -

 Jasmine Booth